- How are pituitary tumors treated?

 Adults with these tumors often have acromegaly, while children have gigantism.

 Because these drugs work well and only need to be given monthly, doctors have started to question whether surgery should always be the first treatment for people with growth hormone-secreting adenomas.
-In those who might have problems with surgery, such as frail elderly people, drug treatment might be a good choice as the first treatment.
+In those who might have problems with surgery, such as people with other major health problems, these drugs might be a good choice as the first treatment.

 Another drug, pegvisomant, works by blocking the action of growth hormone.
-It may be used if octreotide (or lanreotide) isn’t doing enough to block growth hormone production.
+It can be used if octreotide (or lanreotide) isn’t doing enough to block growth hormone production.

-Drugs such as bromocriptine or cabergoline (see “Medicines to treat pituitary tumors”) may be helpful in reducing growth hormone levels in about 1 out of 5 patients.
+Drugs such as cabergoline or bromocriptine can reduce growth hormone levels in about 1 out of 5 patients.
 Unfortunately, some patients have trouble tolerating the high doses often needed for these drugs to be effective.
 The main advantage of these drugs is that they are in pill form.

 If surgery and drug treatments don’t work, then radiation therapy may be used.